fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

 NGINX on the other hand runs inside a container and can communicate with the different services across the entire application.

 I will not get into the configuration of NGINX here.
 That topic is kinda out of scope of this article.
 But if you want to have a look at it, go ahead and checkout the `/notes-api/nginx/development.conf` and `/notes-api/nginx/production.conf` files.
-Code for the `/notes-api/nginx/Deockerfile.dev` for is as follows:
+Code for the `/notes-api/nginx/Dockerfile.dev` is as follows:

 ```text
 FROM nginx:stable-alpine